-Teaching conflict resolution skills to secondary school students in Nigeria will help them resolve disputes and disagreements in a peaceful way, reduce incidents of violence and build healthy relationships.
+Teaching students to manage their own conflicts.
+They resolve conflicts on their own in a peaceful way, reduce incidents of violence and build healthy relationships.

-The inability to resolve conflicts without resorting to violence is symptomatic to a young person’s inability to handle confrontation.
-It is important to be aware of the potential for conflicts and be able to identify a conflict situation and deal with it calmly and constructively.
+Resolving conflicts without resorting to violence is symptomatic to a young person’s inability to handle confrontation.
+Being aware of the potential for conflicts, be able to identify a conflict situation and deal with it calmly and constructively.

 What is Conflict?